josephakaro/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 | Scored:                                                     |
 | Languages: ``Python``, ``Object-Oriented-Programming [OOP]``|

+> [!WARNING]
+> 1. You are tasked to come up with solutions for the tasks below
+> yourself to meet with the above learning objectives.
+> 2. You will not be able to meet the objectives of this or any
+> following project by copying and pasting someone else’s work.
+> 3. You are not allowed to publish any content of this project.
+> 4. Any form of plagiarism is strictly forbidden and will result in
+> removal from the program.

 ## Background Context:
 The AirBnB project is a big part of the Higher level Curriculum.
 This project will help you to be ready for it.